BrickEater/signUpForm/README.md

 # signUpForm

+23/02/2023:
+Post Coding: I'm slowly plugging away at this page but this dev journal is annoying...

 21/02/2023:
 Pre Coding: Add all the interactionable objects into the page, buttons, input fields, images, and text place holders.
 Post Coding: